TrangSkalska/techcorp-simulator/README.md

 At the end of each turn:
 - salaries are paid,
 - random business events may occur,
-- the AI company performs its own actions automatically.
+- the AI company performs its own actions automatically,
+- the game checks the result.

 The goal is to manage projects and budget better than the AI competitor.